gokceneraslan/compbiobench-runner/README.md

 4. System-installed LLM CLIs are accessed via full path resolution

 **Important Notes:**
-- The LLM CLIs (claude, codex, gemini) must be installed at the system level
+- The LLM CLIs (claude, codex) must be installed at the system level
 - CLIs are typically installed via npm and reside in `~/.miniforge3/bin/` or similar
 - The script automatically resolves full CLI paths for use inside cloned environments
 - Make sure CLIs are authenticated before running benchmarks